Testing That UFT One Recognizes Your Testing Environment

 Write a program that calls the RegisterTeaAut C function, and run the program to register the Testing Agent on the UFT One computer.
 For more information, see Registering Your Testing Agent.

 Open UFT One.
 UFT One recognizes the registered Testing Agent and displays its environment's name in the Add-in Manager dialog box.
-(If the Add-in Manager dialog box does not open, see the Micro Focus UFT One Add-ins Guide for instructions.)
+(If the Add-in Manager dialog box does not open, see the UFT One Help Center for instructions.)

 Note: If the environment name is not displayed in the Add-in Manager dialog box make sure that the Testing Agent is registered properly.